loggerhead-instruments/OTP/README.md

 to determine when an animal is vocalizing, which then triggers a coded acoustic pulse.

 ## Altium
-PCB files for OTP tags
+PCB files for OTP tags.
+Each PCB project will have a PDF document containing the schematic and PCB layout.
+The project outputs folder contain the Gerber files needed to have the PCB manufactured.

 1. OTP: Simple design with ATmega328p and LIS2DS12 accelerometer.
 Not recommended.
 2. OTP2: Improved transmitter circuit.
 Not recommended.
 3. OTP3: Transmitter diode changed.
 Not recommended.